Reasons Employees Fight Change

 The Top 7 Reasons Employees Fight Change

 We believe that the better prepared you are for the reasons employees fight change, the better you should be able to plan an effective strategy to overcome change resistance.
-Here are seven of the most common reasons employees fight change:
+Here are seven of the most common reasons employees fight change from change management simulation data:

 - Fear of the Unknown